finos/rune-dsl/documentation/documentation.rst

 The Rosetta DSL convention is that type names use the *PascalCase* (starting with a capital letter, also referred to as the *upper* `CamelCase`_).
 Type names need to be unique across a `namespace <#namespace-label>`_.
 All those requirements are controlled by the Rosetta DSL grammar.

 The first component of the definition is a plain-text description of the type.
-Descriptions use quotation marks ``"`` ``"`` (to mark a string) in between angle brackets ``<`` ``>``.
-Descriptions, although not generating any executable code, are integral meta-data components of the model.
-As modelling best practice, a definition ought to exist for every artefact and be clear and comprehensive.

 After the description come any `annotations <#annotations-label>`_ that are applied to this type.
 Annotations are enclosed within square brackets '[' and ']'